 There was a time when the way for a borrower to receive a loan was to work with traditional financial institutions like a bank or credit union.
 But over the last decade, a new form of lending called peer-to-peer lending (P2P for short) has seen a tremendous amount of growth and attention.

 Peer-to-peer lending is the process by which borrowers seek funding for a project or other kind of loan through non-traditional means by connecting with private lenders.

 Upstart is an AI best lending platform that partners with banks and credit unions to provider loans to consumers.

 In this case, the private lenders are you and others with cash available to lend.
 The growth of peer-to-peer lending platforms has enabled this transaction to be far easier than it once was.

-These P2P platforms work by creating a marketplace by which borrowers and lenders can connect and fund projects.
+These peer-to-peer lenders work by creating a marketplace by which borrowers and multiple lenders can connect and fund projects.
 Rather than funding the loans, peer-to-peer platforms focus on facilitating the transaction between the borrower and the lender.

 For the lender, the return is in the interest rate on the loan.
 Like real estate crowdfunding, investors seeking a return on their money will be providing loans to individuals and their return will be based on the interest rate of the loan.

 Rates on loans vary from platform to platform and loan to loan.
 There are also origination fees to consider - the origination fee is the cost of processing the loan.